Key takeaways

 Other forms of anxiety

-Two other common disorders have anxiety as one of the key symptoms but are no longer classified as anxiety disorders in the DSM-5, which is the standard classification of mental disorders used by mental health professionals in the United States.
-They are OCD and PTSD.
+Two other common disorders have anxiety as one of the key symptoms, but are no longer classified as anxiety disorders in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), which is the standard classification of mental disorders used by mental health professionals in the United States.
+They are obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).

 OCD is a disorder where individuals have recurring, unwanted thoughts, ideas, or sensations (obsessions), the urge to do something repetitively (compulsions), or both.
 Intrusive thoughts or impulses may frequently recur, causing feelings of anxiety.